 The USA Pickleball Association www.usapa.org

 The USAPA was formed in 2005 to promote the sport.
-It maintains the official rules, sanctions tournaments, provides player rankings and produces the annual National Pickleball Tournament.
-It is run by an Executive Director and a volunteer board of directors supported by thousands of dues-paying members.
+It maintains the official rules, sanctions tournaments, provides player rankings and produces the annual USA Pickleball National Championships Tournament.
+It is run by an Executive Director, staff and a volunteer board of directors supported by an all-volunteer ambassador corp. and thousands of dues-paying members.

 USAPA Ambassador Program

-USAPA currently has a network of over 1,600 volunteer ambassadors who have pledged to promote the sport of pickleball and the USAPA in their local area.
-They serve as local representative for USAPA for all activities related to pickleball within the area they represent.
+USAPA currently has a network of over 1,900 volunteer ambassadors who have pledged to promote the sport of pickleball and the USAPA in their local area.
+They serve as local representatives for USAPA for all activities related to pickleball within the area they represent.
 Ambassadors support and abide by all official rules, assist with local clinics/tournaments and look for opportunities to add/grow the game in their community.
 The USAPA Ambassador Search feature can be found on the USAPA website.
-Click here
+Click here.

 Community Grant Program

 A USAPA Community Grant will provide current USAPA members a maximum of $250 reimbursement for the purchase of qualified pickleball equipment dedicated to a specific location.
 Special considerations will be given to locations with written “new player” training programs, areas with few pickleball locations in the vicinity, and individuals and groups that USAPA deems most in need of financial assistance.
 For more information please Click here.